Noise maker crafted out of toilet paper roll.

 2. Cover one end of your cardboard tube.
 You can use a piece of paper or foil.
 If needed, use a piece of tape to secure the cover.

 3. Choose a “secret” noise.
 Experiment with the sounds different objects make.
-How does rice sound different from coins when shaken?
+How does rice sound different from coins when it’s shaken?
 Explore and describe each noise together.
-Then, choose a noise (and keep it a secret!).
+Then choose a noise (and keep it a secret!).

 4. Hide your secret noise.
 Place the noise (or noises) inside the cardboard tube.